 Captopril is used to treat a number of different conditions.

-The first dose may make you feel dizzy, so it is best taken at night.
+The first dose may make you feel dizzy, so it is best taken just before you go to bed.

 Some painkillers and indigestion remedies interfere with captopril, so ask your pharmacist for advice before you buy any medicines.